How to Enjoy the Best Views in Switzerland (With or Without Hiking)

 General Information about Schynige Platte

-Niederhorn Mountain has also made it onto this list, though it was a bit foggy when I visited.
+Niederhorn Mountain had also made it onto this list, though it was a bit foggy when I visited.

 As one of Switzerland’s mountains that needs no hiking to enjoy the view, you will enjoy every moment you spend here- even on a foggy day (but I would definitely choose a not so foggy or rainy day).

-At the summit, you will find a playground for the kids while the adults can enjoy a coffee with a view.
-There is more to do though – especially for those interested in action, there is the option to go paragliding,
+You will find a playground for the kids at the summit while the adults can enjoy a coffee with a view.
+There is more to do, though – especially for those interested in action.
+There is the option to go paragliding,

 Trotti-biking (yes, I was also wondering what this could be when I read about it for the first time….it seems to be a “scooter-like bike without a seat”) or to do a guided wildlife observation tour.
 With a view of Lake Thun, it is never wrong to spend a lot of time on Niederhorn.
 Here are more tips for Lake Thun.